vedph/ngx-annotorious/projects/myrmidon/ngx-annotorious/README.md

 ## Demo App

-In this demo, the app component uses an image annotator component wrapping the core components from this workspace.
+In the demo shell workspace hosting this library for development, the homepage uses an image annotator component wrapping some core components:

-The app component contains:

 - a toolbar component for tool selection ([ImgAnnotationToolbar](./projects/myrmidon/ngx-annotorious/src/lib/components/img-annotator-toolbar/img-annotator-toolbar.component.ts));
 - an `img` with a simple image loaded from the application assets for demo purposes.
 This element is decorated with a directive wrapping the Annotorious functionality ([ImgAnnotatorDirective](./projects/myrmidon/ngx-annotorious/src/lib/directives/img-annotator.directive.ts));